 In this area, South Carolina plans to support and assist CAHs by developing a statewide CAH population health management needs assessment to determine collective issues and trends in population health management for CAHs.
 Activities include:

 - Annual assessment of CAHs’ population health indicators, and distributing results of the assessment to individual CAHs and their community partners

 South Carolina provides activities that support appropriate conversion of small rural hospitals to CAH status.
 This is done by monitoring the state of all rural hospitals to determine the likelihood of conversion or closure as well as providing technical assistance as requested to communities seeking to convert to CAH status, decertify from CAH status or relocate/reopen/convert to other types of facilities.
 Success is measured by the status of rural hospitals reviewed semi-annually and at-risk facilities documented, and the number of technical assistance requests received.

-South Carolina supports the integration of innovative health care models to develop/implement and assess innovative health care models designed to have a positive transformational impact of rural health in the state.
+SCORH supports the integration of innovative health care models to develop/implement and assess innovative health care models designed to have a positive transformational impact on rural health in the state.
 Activities include:

 - Support the development of new provider types including community paramedics, community health workers, health coaches and care coordinators